mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 traditional villages is closer to 60 years.

 HISTORY

 The origins of the Nenlat remain shrouded in contradictory theories and fragmentary evidence.
-The Nenlat themselves have numerous creation myths, some centered on the vast ruined Ancient arcology half- submerged in marshlands; others believe, like the majority of Deneb's human inhabitants, in the divinity of the star itself.
+The Nenlat themselves have numerous creation myths, some centered on the vast ruined Ancient arcology half-submerged in marshlands; others believe, like the majority of Deneb's human inhabitants, in the divinity of the star itself.
 In any case, by -290,000 Nenlat villages existed.
 Some were squatter camps occupying many layers of the fallen arcology but most were primitive villages